nurujjamanpollob/AndroidMailer/README.md

-Easy to configure huh?
+So simple to work!

-Anyway, to send Attachment or Attachment array, you need a instance of <a href="https://github.com/nurujjamanpollob/AndroidMailer/blob/master/JavaMailer/src/main/java/dev/nurujjamanpollob/javamailer/entity/Attachment.java">Attachment.Java</a>
+Anyway, to send Attachment or Attachment array, you need a instance of <a href="https://github.com/nurujjamanpollob/AndroidMailer/blob/master/JavaMailer/src/main/java/dev/nurujjamanpollob/javamailer/entity/Attachment.java">Attachment.Java</a>,

 Whichs needs a <b>byte[]</b>, <b>File Name with extension </b>, <b> File Mime Type </b> as a constructor parameter, So the libarary plugin can process your attachment.